Menu

 What I experienced in the five days there was only a fraction of what you can indulge in at the Amsterdam Dance Event.
 The choice of things to do in the context of music is almost overwhelming.
 Apart from the tech labs, where you can spend hours trying out the most common equipment, and the presentations of new and sometimes curious devices, the panels are probably one of the most interesting parts.
 These panels can also include cooking with some DJs.

 This year’s Amsterdam Dance Event will take place in October, as every year.
-The first Early Bird phase of ticket sales has already closed and the current price for the 5-day all-in ticket, which includes all conferences and parties (!), is a whopping 375 Euros.
+The first Early Bird phase of ticket sales has already closed and the current price for the 5-day all-in ticket, which includes all conferences and parties (!), is a whopping 375 euros.
 But it’s worth it!
 If only because you can usually bypass the queues and get into the club, and you get numerous other benefits too.

 amsterdam-dance-event.nl/en/